Disease Guide ·Urinary Tract Infection (UTI) ·2026

 UTI Coverage Basics

-Most pet insurance policies cover UTI diagnosis and treatment as long as the infection wasn't present before enrollment.
-No special waiting period for UTIs — standard 14-day illness waiting period applies.
-First-time UTI claims are usually straightforward.
+Most policies cover UTI diagnosis and treatment if the infection wasn't present before enrollment.
+Standard 14-day illness waiting period applies.
+No special UTI waiting period.
+First-time claims are usually straightforward.

 Red flag · Chronic condition